 Our Projects

-ABRAR Trauma and Mental Health has piloted and created many projects related to trauma and mental health to support marginalised groups with focus on immigrants and newcomers, and continues to advocate within the community .
+ABRAR Trauma and Mental Health has piloted and created many projects related to trauma and mental health to support marginalized groups with focus on immigrants and newcomers, and continues to advocate within the community.

 In This Together